Blog

 Share

-A leaking toilet can be an absolute pain in the neck, leading to increases in water bills, damage to surrounding walls or floors and even accidents like slipping over thanks to the pool of water.
+A leaking toilet can be an absolute pain in the neck, leading to a water leak that increases in water bills, damage to surrounding walls or floors and even accidents like slipping over thanks to the pool of water.
 Thankfully, not every leaking toilet will require the expertise of a plumber or plumbing contractor.
-If you’re ready for a little DIY when it comes to your Sydney plumbing why not try replacing your toilet’s valves?
+If you’re ready for a little DIY when it comes to your Sydney plumbing why not try replacing your toilet flush valve yourself?

-Give it a crack, if you can’t do it.
-Call a pro.
+Give it a crack.
+If you can’t do it, call a professional plumber.

-Wondering how to replace a toilet valve?
+Wondering how perform a toilet flush valve replacement?
 This is how!

 Step One: Which Valve?